 The survey questionnaire composed of three main parts has been applied: information about the organisation, knowledge management and emerging technologies within the organisation and general information on the respondent.

 In the course of the survey, 2703 (n=2703) full responses were included in the database.
-It was completed mainly by managers and white-collar workers (99% of total) representing organisations operating in Hungary.
+It was completed mainly by managers and white-collar workers (99%)